Home Pest Library Ants Fire Ants

 • Ten-segment antennae with two-segment club

-• No spines on the thorax
+• No spines on the midsection

 • Mound has no visible central opening from above